 Elmore Leonard is an American novelist who has been writing lean and taut crime novels for a half century.
 He is the Toyota of crime novels, if that’s a compliment.
 Reliable, not flashy, always delivering on the promise of a hard-boiled reading experience.
-He does it by sticking to a process called Elmore Leonard’s 10 Rules of Good Writing.
+He does this by sticking to a process called Elmore Leonard’s 10 Rules of Good Writing.
 They are:

 1. Never open a book with weather

 3. Never use a verb other than “said” to carry dialogue

 4. Never use an adverb to modify the verb “said”…he admonished gravely